4DA/bleroma/README.md

 - Receiving new posts from subscriptions

 ## Configuration
+1. Install [Elixir](https://elixir-lang.org/install.html) with Erlang OTP 22 (23 is not yet tested);
-Set instance and telegram parameters to `config/config.exs`:
+2. Set instance and telegram parameters to `config/config.exs`:
 ```
 config :app,
   bot_name: "XXX_bot",